PhantomGamesDevelopment/TWM2/README.md

 * PGD Connect
   * As I have closed down the Phantom Games Development website, PGD Connect services are no longer active, I have removed all functioning of PGD Connect from the mod to allow users to continue to enjoy TWM2 without requiring this.
   * The Mod Load Menu has been updated, removing old links to PGD and now showing the mod's GitHub Repository Page.
-  * The following mod features have been depricated and no longer available due to the removal of PGD Connect:
+  * The following mod features have been depricated and are no longer available due to the removal of PGD Connect:
     * Cross-Server Rank Files
     * Cross-Server Buildings
     * Daily Challenges